unlcms/project-herbie/DDEV-README.md

 ## UNL CAS Authentication
 The unl_cas module is enabled by default, which allows users to authenticate with UNL credentials.
-The shib.unl.edu server will only allow applications to connect that end with 'unl.edu', so the the default local FQDN is project-herbie-local.unl.edu.
+The shib.unl.edu server will only allow applications to connect that end with 'unl.edu', so the the default local FQDN is cms-local.unl.edu.
 This will need to be added to your local hosts file.

 ## DDEV Documentation